Citrix StoreFront for Virtual Apps and Desktops

 3. In the Real Servers section, delete the existing Real Server, such as 192.168.1.10, and add the new VDI server IP address (for example, 192.168.1.11) or FQDN on port 2598 or port 8008 for HTML5.

-4. Create an additional Replace String in Response Body content rule.
-Go to Rules & Checking > Content Rules > Create New.
+4. Duplicate an existing Body Response Rule (go to Rules & Checking > Content Rules > Duplicate).

-5. Match your internal IP address and replace it with your secure external URL and with your new unique listening port.
+6. Match your new internal IP address and replace it with your secure external URL and with your new unique listening port.

-6. Add the rule to the StoreFront Workspace-Receiver Launch App SubVS.
-In the SubVS, go to Advanced Properties > Show Body Modification Rules.
+7. Add the rule to the StoreFront Workspace-Receiver Launch App SubVS.
+In the SubVS, go to Advanced Properties > Show Body Modification Rules > select the new rule name from the drop-down list and click Add.

 If you do not require all of the Secure Listeners, you can deactivate or delete them.
 Kemp recommends you simply deactivate as the Listener might be used in the future.